yazanabdulhafez/reading-notes/class-01.md

 the world can be represented as an object.

 Each object can have its own:
-* Properties:Each property has a name and a value, and each of these name/value pairs tells you something about each individual instance of the object.
+* Properties: Each property has a name and a value, and each of these name/value pairs tells you something about each individual instance of the object.

-* Events:An event is the computer's way of sticking up its hand to say, "Hey, this just happened!
+* Events: An event is the computer's way of sticking up its hand to say, "Hey, this just happened!
-* Methods:Methods typically represent how people (or other things) interact with an object in the real world
+* Methods: Methods typically represent how people (or other things) interact with an object in the real world

 Together they create a working model of that object.